SysDev2024/auth-service/README.md

 - **Internal Network**: AuthService and other microservices communicate over a private network, isolated from public access.
 This communication is done done through RabbitMQ.
 - **API Gateway**: The only point of public access to AuthService in production is through the API gateway.
 This gateway routes external requests to the appropriate services securely.
+- **Cloudflared Reverse Proxy Tunnel**
+We use a Cloudflare Tunnel to securely expose the API Gateway in our private network to the internet.
+This approach ensures that the actual network endpoints of our services are never directly exposed online, which dramatically reduces the surface area for potential attacks.
+Cloudflare also handels TLS, DDOS Attacks, RateLimiting and Caching.

 * The API Gateway takes care of all JWT authentication, while authservice is used for authorization tasks.